Teachers used to tell my parents I day dreamed too much. They seriously thought I was destined to fall behind.

+Ok, moving to Amsterdam was no walk in the park.
+Actually, I first moved to Dusseldorf for an internship at 23, but let's cut to the chase.
 I don’t own a car.
 I commute by bike or tram.
 I lost some weight.
 And about 28% of my income goes to taxes & I have a comfortable salary*

 I don't want to run the rat race.

-Then, when people start to open up to me, I get a series of questions or statements like:
+Once people start to open up to me, I get a series of questions or statements like:

-“Man, I’d do anything to live/work in the US”
+Them, “I’d do anything to live/work in the US”